TimKam/vscode-vale/README.md

 [Install vale][1] **0.7.2 or newer**.

-If vale is too old the extension fails to activate.
+If Vale is too old the extension fails to activate.
 In this case please update Vale; the error message tells you the required version.

 > By default the extension will use the global installed binary `vale`.
 In case you have the binary installed on a local project you can configure the extension to use the local path.
 See [configuration options](#configuration) below.